 This commented version of the checklist is meant to help researchers prepare their application to the Ethics Committee by providing you with some background information on the questions included in the checklist.
-Please keep in mind that not all issues addressed in this document will be relevant to your project, and similarly ethical issues not addressed here may be relevant to your project.
-Note that this commented version is also not intended to provide an overview of research ethics which is a much broader field than could possibly be covered here.
+Please keep in mind that not all issues addressed in this document will be relevant to your project, and similarly your project may have ethical issues not raised here.
+Note also, that this commented version is also not intended to provide an overview of research ethics which is a much broader field than could possibly be covered here.